SM Spirituality Media

 Definition

-Sanskrit nirvāṇa, Pāli nibbāna — literally blowing out, as of a flame.
-The third of the Buddha's Four Noble Truths: the cessation of dukkha, achieved when the three fires of greed, hatred and delusion have themselves been extinguished.
-Not the annihilation of the person but the dissolution of the craving and misperception that constituted the apparent person as a separate, contracted thing in the first place.
+Sanskrit nirvāṇa, Pāli nibbāna, literally blowing out, as of a flame.
+The cessation of dukkha: achieved when the three fires of greed, hatred, and delusion are extinguished.
+Not the annihilation of the person.
+The dissolution of the craving and misperception that constituted the apparent person as a separate, contracted thing in the first place.

 written by editorial · revised continuously